MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 :star: **Recommendation:** Avoid relying on specific values in `error_description.message` and `error_description.error_type`.
 Update your error handling processes to ensure flexibility in these two fields.

-### 9.6 From the Nordic Wallet Launch Merchant's server must be TLS 1.2

-Please make sure that your servers hosting the token endpoint for callbacks supports TLS 1.2.
-If not, we will not be able to send callbacks back to you.

 ## **10. Test**
 The first version of the new test environment is ready for the Subscriptions facade.
 All features are available.